brsr/antitile/docs/conway.rst

 to the unit sphere, and the centroid of the polyhedron is at the origin.
-There is no canonical form guaranteed to exist for general non-convex polyhedra, however: in particular, there may be no position of the vertices such that all the faces are flat.
+There is no canonical form guaranteed to exist for general non-convex polyhedra, however: in particular, there may be no position of the vertices such that all the faces are flat or convex.
+The "Bicone" operator introduced in this text creates concave faces when applied to a planar tiling.

 Faces with `k` sides may be called `k`-degree faces, by analogy with `k`-degree vertices.